 jquery.min.js.
 These are required for our fancy UI to use the Bootstrap 4 magic.
 Since we are using jQuery for our Ajax functionality, it is good that we included this over here.

-There is a form which has a hidden input type of file.
-Its label surrounds it like this:
+There is a form which has a hidden input field with

 Notice the label surrounding the input:

 The reason for wrapping the input inside the label and hiding it is this: